Entangled simultaneity versus classical interactivity in communication complexity

-\prf{If there is a randomised protocol of cost $c$ that solves \Sh\ with error at most $\eps$, then some value of protocol's random string achieves at most the same error under the input distribution $\mu$ -- by fixing that value we obtain a \e{deterministic} protocol that solves \Sh\ under $\mu$ with error at most $\eps$.
-Any such protocol partitions the set of possible input pairs $((x_1,x_2),(y_1,y_2))$ into (at most) $2^c$ combinatorial rectangles.
+\prfstart If there is a randomised protocol of cost $c$ that solves \Sh\ with error at most $\eps$, then some value of protocol's random string achieves at most the same error under the input distribution $\mu$ -- by fixing that value we obtain a \e{deterministic} protocol $\Pi$ that solves \Sh\ under $\mu$ with error at most $\eps$, while partitioning the set of possible input pairs $((x_1,x_2),(y_1,y_2))$ into (at most) $2^c$ combinatorial rectangles, each labelled with the answer that $\Pi$ gives to the corresponding input pairs.
+As $\mu$ is the balanced mixture of $\mu_0$ and $\mu_1$, the error of $\Pi$ with respect to both $\mu_0$ and $\mu_1$ is at most $2\eps$.

-From the correctness of the protocol and the definition of $\mu$ it follows that with probability at least $\dr12-\eps-\aso1$ the input belongs to a rectangle labelled with ``$0$''.
-As there are at most $2^c$ rectangles, with probability at least $\dr78$ the input belongs to a rectangle of size at least $2^{-c-3}$.
-As the total error is at most $\eps$, with probability at least $\dr34$ the input belongs to a rectangle with relative error at most $4\eps$.

-Assuming $\eps\le\dr19$, the probability of all three listed events taking place simultaneously is at least $\dr1{72}-\aso1$, and the result follows. }